jntbatra/rock_papaer_scissors/README.md

 ## Conclusion

 This project is a fundamental exercise in JavaScript programming, demonstrating essential concepts such as random number generation, user input handling, and conditional logic.
 It serves as a solid foundation for more complex interactive applications.

----

-This `README.md` highlights your JavaScript skills and provides an overview of the code, while also suggesting potential improvements for future development.